zoelai428/umr-data-integration-project/README.md

 - `0_datasets`: This directory should contain all the required datasets with our predefined filenames.
   Details can be found in "**Step 0: Datasets**" section below.
-- `1_preparation`: This directory contains our drafted ER-Model, slides for our presentation and our first draft of `Main.java`. `Main.java` aims to read all the datasets correctly according to our preferred format.
+- `1_preparation`: This directory contains our drafted ER-Model, slides for our presentation and `Main.java`.
+At this stage, we aim to read all the datasets correctly according to our preferred format.
   Details can be found in "**Step 1: Preparation**" section below.
-- `2_integration`: [to be edited] Experiments to integrate your datasets and a program that implements your final integration pipeline.
+- `2_integration`: Our integration pipeline using data matching methods is stored here.
 - `3_cleaning`: [to be edited] Experiments to clean your integrated dataset and a program that implements your final data cleaning pipeline.
 - `3_showcase`: [to be edited] Code to implement your showcase.
 You can already run it against